 There are however different forward contract variants that provide even greater flexibility.
 Here we refer to flexible forwards, dynamic forwards with full participation and dynamic forwards with capped activating participation.
 The latter is notably characterised by a predetermined activating threshold rate, which you will find detailed below.

-- Offer the advantage of a guaranteed exchange rate over a predefined period of time for settling your company’s invoices in foreign currencies.
+- These flexible forward contracts offer the advantage of a guaranteed exchange rate over a predefined period of time for settling your company’s invoices in foreign currencies.

 - The conditions of the future transaction (amount, exchange rate, date, etc.) are determined when the forward contract is set up.